City Council passed the first legislation related to the proposed Sixers arena. Here’s what it means.

 Council passed two resolutions, each of which has companion bills that will be voted on later, likely next month.
 The resolutions just initiate the process of considering the bills.
 The two associated bills would:

 Remove the site of the arena from an existing Tax Increment Financing District that covers the area, which is currently occupied by the Fashion District mall.
 In areas covered by TIFs, the city can use a portion of tax revenue to support development and job growth.
-But if Council approves the arena, the site will be on city-owned land and won’t be taxed.
+But if Council approves the arena, the site will be on city-owned land and won’t be taxed, although the team will contribute a payment in lieu of taxes (PILOT).

 Remove the site of the arena from an existing Neighborhood Improvement District, which similarly covers the site of the mall.
-In such districts, the city can levy special assessments on business properties to fund neighborhood improvement.
+In such districts, special assessments are levied on business properties to fund neighborhood improvement.

 » READ MORE: Councilmember Mark Squilla proposes a plan to protect Chinatown from displacement by the new Sixers arena